PatrickLaubscher/hexadice/README.md

 ## Back-end developpement

+### Classes

+I've tried to build up as many classes as I could.
+I include an interface : ProductContent as I consider that e-commerce board games website may all sell other products than games.
+I've also include an abstract class : User.

 ### Autoloader

 Following the course of Graphikarts on PHP POO, I've tried to use the Autoloader on it's simple shape.
-In that and to clear the code at maximum, I've tried to build up as many classes as I could.
+In that and to clear the code at maximum,

 ### Database singleton